 • Subcontractors (individual consultants, firms, etc.): for more details, refer to section II.13.

-• Website and blog users: for more details, please refer to section II.14.
+• The users of CartONG communication platforms: for more details, please refer to section II.14.

 For your information, we also manage data from our partners as a subcontractor.
 For more information on this subject, please refer to: